vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

     B        10.17.0.0/16 [20/100] via 169.254.10.1, 09:52:48
     ```

 1. Notice that there is only one next-hop address for each of the VPCs CIDRs, despite having 2 tunnels in place.
 This is the result of not using ECMP by default.
-We can fix this by allow ECMP in the Cisco CSR router.
+We can fix this by allowing ECMP in the Cisco CSR router.
     Back in config mode we will set maximum-paths to 8 in our BGP router.
 Just drop these commands:

     ```ip-10-4-0-17# config t
       router bgp 65001
+      address-family ipv4
       maximum-paths 8
       end
     ```